-The company is governed by external planning consents, coal licences and coal resources and the company plans to operate safely and responsibly within these constraints.
+The company was governed by external planning consents, coal licences and coal resources and the company plans to operated safely and responsibly within these constraints.

-On completion of coaling the site will be restored in accordance with the agreed terms of the reclamation project.
+Coaling is now completed and the site will be restored in accordance with the agreed terms of the reclamation project.